eikoakiba/staticy/README.md

 </p>

 Hello and greetings to this project, This is a fun and also important project For myself and also for others too.
-Right now it works we a weblog generator But there will be future updates that you can make whole static website with This tool. the main goal of this project is to make a static website without writing Verything manualy, For those who have static websites like myself, this tool
+Right now it works as a weblog generator But there will be future updates that you can make whole static website with This tool. the main goal of this project is to make a static website without writing Verything manualy, For those who have static websites like myself, this tool